Tom represents businesses at the trial and appellate levels in complex disputes with government and with other businesses, and in insolvency matters.

 - American Bankruptcy Institute

-- Listed in The Best Lawyers in America© under Commercial Litigation, Litigation - Bankruptcy
+- Listed in The Best Lawyers in America© for Commercial Litigation, Litigation - Bankruptcy

 - Selected by Massachusetts Lawyers Weekly for excellence in pro bono in 2016